richgel999/CppSPMD_Fast/README.md

 ```

 Other notes:
+- If you really care about good AVX1 performance, write your code using vfloat's vs. vint's.
+Even with AVX2, vfloat code seems to perform slightly faster in general.
+If you don't care about AVX1-only CPU's, then this can be ignored.

+- Benchmark your kernel using the AVX1 vs. AVX2 headers, and use the one with the best. perf.
+The best one to use may be surprising.

+- The AVX2 header supports AVX1-only CPU's too, but it may be less efficient for int32 ops.
+The way the AVX1 vs. AVX2 headers implement int32 opts is different: The AVX1-only header uses two __m128i's for vint's and a single __m256 for vfloats, and the other uses a single __m256i for vint's).

+- SSE 4.1 supports float and int ops equally well.

+- For performance: Don't use vint division or modulus operations.
+They are implemented in plain scalar code and are brutally slow.

+- Accessing vint or vfloat arrays (through vint/vfloat pointers) using store()/load()'s with *vint* indices is quite expensive (this is the slowest supported gather/scatter operation). ispc issues automatic warnings about these sorts of operations.
+Don't do it unless you mean it.

+- Use uniforms as much as possible.
+Don't use vint or vfloat unless you KNOW and are positive the lanes must have different values.

+- Use plain C uniform control flow as much as possible.
+For the types of kernels I write (texture encoders), almost all control flow is uniform control flow.

 - Use store_all() when you know that you don't need lane masking, for example to stack temporaries or if you know all lanes must be active.
 Same for load_all().

 - If you're careful, you can use store_all() to temps in a SPMD_IF, and then regular store()'s in the SPMD_ELSE.
 The code in the if block is always evaluated first, before the else.